dojo/widget-core/README.md

 npm install maquette
 ```

-Alternatively use the [dojo cli](https://github.com/dojo/cli) to create a complete Dojo skeleton application with the [dojo create app](https://github.com/dojo/cli-create-app) command.
+Use the [@dojo/cli](https://github.com/dojo/cli) to create a complete Dojo skeleton application with the [@dojo/cli-create-app](https://github.com/dojo/cli-create-app) command.

 ## Features